 As another assessment season looms large and gray and I spend day after day with my heroes, the students who bring their best creative selves to school each new morning and struggle to "color in the lines" when what they really want to do is design a new kind of animal, one with a green eye and a blue ear that can do homework and other magic tricks, I am reminded of why I became a teacher.

 I was raised in a house with books upon books.
 Stacks, rows, piles of books.
 For every occasion, there was a book.
 A book for birthdays, bath time, bad boyfriends, learning to cook, learning sign language, picking a college and on and on.
-They were carefully chosen, almost always hardbound, smelling like a publishing house.
+They were carefully chosen, almost always hardbound, smelling like a musty print.
 We loved books in our house, nestled them like infants, talked about them like friends.
 I read because I was limited to 30 minutes of TV a day and because everyone in my family read.
 I found friends, words, and feelings in those books.
 I still do.
 I don't remember learning to read, I just read.

-Now, years later, I work with kids who love learning but for whom the written word is an elusive target.
+Now, years later, I work with kids who love learning but for whom the written word is a moving target.
 Text on a page often doesn't make sense and it can taunt them to tears.
 Recently, a young man was working on a test for his religion class.
 He looked at the word, resurrection, and gulped.
 I said to him, That's a long word."
 He looked at me and smiled.
 "Yes," he said, "you could get lost in that word."
-He possibly has a deeper understanding of the meaning of resurrection than the writer of the textbook and I want to be the teacher that gets to that.
+He possibly has a deeper understanding of the meaning of resurrection than the writer of the textbook and I want to be the teacher that helps him know that.
 I want to free his spirit to rise every day to the meaning and promise of that word.
 Woe betide us if we put a check mark beside the question because a student couldn't read the word.
 Woe betide us if we don't ever let him see the joy that resurrection brings to our hearts and if it only remains an insurmountable mass of letters on a page.

 In gratitude for my everyday heroes,